Our Cookies Policy

 What cookies does Skedaddle collect?

 Skedaddle collects cookies from its users for a variety of reasons.
 This allows us not least to track our performance – but also to let us serve content tailored to our users’ specifications, which hopefully improves their overall experience of the site.
-Amongst other things, the cookies we use allow users to register and access the “my account” area and when users add a holiday to their wish list.
+Amongst other things, the cookies we use allow users to register and access the “my account” area and remember your preferences when you navigate between pages.
 Cookies also allow us to calculate how many visitors we have anonymously and how long and often they use our site.

 We do our utmost to respect users’ privacy and use these cookies to monitor and improve our services.
 We believe that our users’ experience of the site would be adversely affected if they opted out of the cookies we use.